theventurecity/data-toolkit/README.md

 * Notebooks using [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)'s cloud Jupyter runtime environment (see below for more notes); and
 * .py files in our GitHub repository

 Each notebook contains raw Python code and/or imports our .py files to illustrate a specific type of analysis as listed below.
 By combining working Python code with a discussion of how it works and why it is important, these notebooks help you learn on your own by analyzing your startup's data.
 Once the data is extracted and transformed in memory (the "E" and "T" in "ETL"), the Python code loads it into [Google Sheets](https://docs.google.com/spreadsheets/d/1-XnO_eWkRwX-E1fiA2Jkbe3kJvoyoPFsdeW7vnF6zS0/edit#gid=0) (the "L" step).
-From there, [Google Data Studio](https://datastudio.google.com/reporting/1xjS__Q6ZUXuUUARkgRvY4spYUw1ePksV/page/ctyj) connects to Google Sheets to enable visualization and dissemination of the transformed data.
+From there, [Looker Studio](https://datastudio.google.com/reporting/1xjS__Q6ZUXuUUARkgRvY4spYUw1ePksV/page/ctyj) (formerly known as "Google Data Studio") connects to Google Sheets to enable visualization and dissemination of the transformed data.

 Even if you do not have a dedicated data analyst at this time—and most of early-stage teams of 5-10 members don't have that role—make sure there is somebody on your engineering team who is tasked with instrumentation and analysis.
 It is this person who most needs to review this toolkit.
 The Python code is fully commented and ready to run as-is in the cloud notebook environment.
 When you have adapted it to your business and are ready to automate your pipeline, you'll need to convert the notebooks to .py files scheduled to run at regular intervals.